 Dir Roland Emmerich

-Though he speaks in a deep otherworldly long-dead language, The mighty Ra is quite the fey little aesthete, keeping his weaponry, ships, and entourage decked out in a unified and very chic combination of HR Giger-style anthropomorphism and the ancient Egypt we all know; and its fun to imagine the entirety of ancient Egyptian iconography as one crazy fashionista alien's own unique haute couture style --Hugo Boss meets Erich von Daniken.
+Though he speaks in a deep otherworldly long-dead language, The mighty Ra is quite the fey little aesthete, keeping his weaponry, ships, and entourage decked out in a unified and very chic combination of HR Giger-style anthropomorphism and the ancient Egypt we all know.
+The art direction is so superior to the actual narrative the film becomes like a museum.
+But hey, it's fun to imagine the entirety of ancient Egyptian iconography as one crazy fashionista alien's own unique Hugo Boss meets Erich von Daniken haute couture.
 Davidson's Ra is a beyond-duality Apollonian super androgyne to make Camille Paglia proud.
-If Paglia ever does write goddamned volume two of Sexual Personae, I imagine she'll find time to mention Davidson here, who alas wasn't in too many films aside from this and Crying Game, his big 'breakout.'
+If Paglia ever does write goddamned volume two of Sexual Personae, I imagine she'll find time to mention Davidson, who alas wasn't in too many films aside from this and Crying Game, his big 'breakout.'
 Supposedly he found filmmaking and stardom particularly stressful - and so would you, in all likelihood.
+But he was the first actor we thought was a girl until the 'reveal' and as such Crying Game was a sensation.
+He broke the ice.

 4. Slavitza Jovan as Gozer (the Gozarian)